 In addition, the WordPress interface does require a learning curve if you’re not accustomed to dashboards that are more elemental in nature.

-All kidding aside, support is uniquely vital when it comes to ecommerce – this is your business after all.
-Shopify and WooCommerce each have robust support options, even if the approaches anything but similar.
+All kidding aside, support is vital when it comes to eCommerce – this is your business after all.
+Shopify and WooCommerce each have robust support options, even if the approach is anything but similar.

 If you prefer self-service, Shopify has a vast knowledge base including common questions and answers, a very active community forum, regularly scheduled webinars, and a dedicated YouTube channel with close to 200 help videos.
 Seriously, they want you to be successful.

 If we are talking movies, Shopify support is the major studio blockbuster.
-WooCommerce support, on the other hand, is the art house indie.
-Certainly not a knock again WooCommerce’s support efforts, but just like that independent flick, it’s a little different.
+WooCommerce support, on the other hand, is the art-house indie.
+Certainly not a knock against WooCommerce’s support efforts, but just like that independent flick, it’s a little different.

 Search Engine Optimization (SEO)

 If you want your online store to rank high in Google’s (and Yahoo’s and Bing’s) organic search results then you need well-optimized SEO.
 Both Shopify and WooCommerce excel in this area with each possessing sound structure and ample tools to let you improve your standing.